OddLingo/os8forth/docs/README.md

 Due to space constraints, many useful non-core words have not been implemented, but they are easily added if you need them.
 Just put the definitions into the `INIT.FS` file.

 ### Dumping memory
 This dumps a range of words in memory field 1, which is the dictionary and stack.
+This is useful while debugging.

       : P12 ( u -- ) SPACE 0 <# # # # # #> TYPE ;
       : DUMP ( addr len -- )